JuliaGeo/NaturalEarth.jl/README.md

 Currently, this package provides a single function, `naturalearth`, which fetches any `.geojson` file from [this](https://github.com/nvkelso/natural-earth-vector/tree/master/geojson) repository.
 The function returns a `GeoJSON.FeatureCollection` object.

-The data is downloaded on demand and cached using the Julia Artifacts system.
-This means that the first time you fetch a dataset, it will take a while to download.
-Subsequent calls will be much faster.
+The data is downloaded on demand and cached using Julia's `Artifacts` system.
+This means that the first time you fetch a dataset, it will take a while to download, and you will need an internet connection.
+Subsequent calls will be much faster, even in a new session.

 ## Acknowledgements